KDE/kde-builder/doc/configuration/conf-options-table.md

 Type: String

-This option is intended for KDE developers.
-If set, it will be used to automatically setup identity information for the git config for _newly downloaded_ projects.
+If set, it will be used
+to automatically setup identity information for the git config for _newly downloaded_ projects.